 4. Language planning and maintenance

 The Institute is the national centre of corpus planning.
-The literary standard is maintained by the Dictionary of Standard Estonian (2013), the Handbook on Standard Estonian (planned for 2018) and recommendations given to language users, incl. free linguistic advice (6000 phone queries and over 3000 emails per year; over 7600 pieces of advice on the website).
+The literary standard is maintained by the Dictionary of Standard Estonian (2018) and the Handbook on Standard Estonian (2019) and recommendations given to language users, incl. free linguistic advice (6000 phone queries and over 3000 emails per year; over 7600 pieces of advice on the website).
 Advice is also given on names, special terms.
 Plain language and EU language planning are fostered.

 5. Terminology work